ambitus/linux-containers/examples/express-gateway/README.md

 ## Workload generation using Apache Benchmark

-The following output shows use of Apache Benchmark (running on a Mac) to generate a workload of 200 concurrent clients, sending 100,000 requests.
+The following output shows use of Apache Benchmark to generate a workload of 200 concurrent clients, sending 100,000 http GET requests to the z/OS Connect EE 'policy' API, via the express gateway running in ZCX. *Note:* The workload client and z/OS Connect EE server, were roundtripping with ZCX between continents, so the latency is not representative of a typical configuration!

 ```
 >ab -c 200 -n 100000 -m GET -H "Authorization: apiKey 5w2FAr1yNZdqq3agNcdnjE:61Af99pZxhlMWJlxtQP6uY"